billvaglienti/ProtoGen/README.md

 Data subtag attributes:

-- `name` : The name of the data, not optional.
+- `name` : The name of the data, not optional (unless `inMemoryType="null"`).
 This is the name that will be referenced in code.

 - `inMemoryType` : The type information for the data in memory, not optional (unless `struct` or `enum` attribute is present).
 Options for the in-memory type are:
     - `unsignedX` or `uintX_t`: is a unsigned integer with X bits, where X can be 8, 16, 32, or 64.